chandrunarayan/idmd/lessons/week3/readme.md

 1 [Dot Drawing](code/drawing_with_ellipses)

-* Update initial code below to change to random color when mouse is clicked
+* REQUIRED: Update initial code below to change to random color when mouse is clicked

 ```javascript